Details

 Nominating Caches

-Trophies may be awarded in these (or other) categories, based on your nominations, and
+Prizes may be awarded in these (or other) categories, based on your nominations, and

 based on what caches are actually hidden.